To be considered for the CPFP, you must meet the following eligibility requirements:

 - OR -

-You must apply through the Ireland-Northern Ireland-NCI Cancer Consortium.
+You must apply through the Fundación Inciensa (FUNIN)-NCI Partnership.

-NCI has formed a multilateral partnership with Ireland and Northern Ireland to promote cooperation in all aspects of cancer research, treatment, and prevention.
-As part of this consortium, the CPFP is open to applicants from Ireland.
-It is intended that individuals applying through the consortium will pursue careers in cancer prevention in Ireland upon completion of the fellowship.
+The NCI has formed a collaborative partnership with Costa Rica to promote cooperation in all aspects of cancer research, treatment, and prevention.
+As part of this partnership, the CPFP is open to applicants from Costa Rica.
+It is intended that individuals applying through this partnership will pursue careers in cancer prevention in Costa Rica upon completion of the fellowship.

-The program provides MPH training in Ireland (year 1) and mentored research at NCI (years 2–4).
-If the applicant already has an MPH degree and a primary degree in a health-related discipline, or a PhD in epidemiology or biostatistics, the fellowship will typically begin directly with mentored research at NCI (years 1–4).
+The program provides M.P.H. training in Costa Rica (year 1) and mentored research at NCI (years 2-4).
+If the applicant already has an M.P.H. degree and primary degree in a health-related discipline, or a Ph.D. in epidemiology or biostatistics, the fellowship will typically begin directly with mentored research at NCI (years 1-4).

 To be eligible to apply through the consortium, the applicant must:

-- Be a citizen of the Republic of Ireland or European Union who is currently employed in Ireland.
-Proof of citizenship (birth certificate or passport) and proof of employment are required.
+- Be a citizen of the Costa Rica.
+Proof of citizenship (birth certificate or passport) is required.

-The consortium will provide funds to attend an interview at NCI, if invited; move to the United States and return; pursue MPH training in Ireland; and attend one scientific meeting per year while at NCI.
+The partnership will provide funds to attend and interview at NCI, if invited; move to the United States and return; pursue M.P.H. training in Costa Rica; and provide one trip to Costa Rica annually for each selected fellow to maintain scientific ties and networks within Costa Rica.

-Prior to applying to the CPFP through the consortium, applicants must contact the Health Research Board to ensure that eligibility criteria are satisfied.
-Applicants should allow sufficient time to obtain approval through the consortium prior to the August 25 application deadline.
-For more information, please call the Cancer Prevention Fellowship Program Office at +1 (240) 276-5626 or email us at CPFPCoordinator@mail.nih.gov.
+Prior to applying to the CPFP through the partnership, applicants must contact FUNIN Executive Director Charles Sánchez-Fajardo (email@example.com, or +506 2220 3205) to ensure that eligibility criteria are satisfied.
+Applicants should allow sufficient time to obtain approval through the partnership prior to the August application deadline.
+For more information, you may also call the Cancer Prevention Fellowship Program Office at +1 240-276-5626, or email us at CPFPCoordinator@mail.nih.gov.